pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

 ..
-GENERATED FROM PYTHON SOURCE LINES 109-115
+GENERATED FROM PYTHON SOURCE LINES 111-119

 Example
-^^^^^^^^
-Here are some examples of this kind of data in PyVista!
+^^^^^^^
+PyVista has several examples that use ``ImageData``.

 See the PyVista documentation for further details on `Volume Rendering <https://docs.pyvista.org/examples/02-plot/volume.html>`_

+Here's one of these example datasets:

 ..
-GENERATED FROM PYTHON SOURCE LINES 115-123
+GENERATED FROM PYTHON SOURCE LINES 119-127

 .. code-block:: default